 6.60.1 Applicability to language

-The vulnerability as described in TR 24772-1 clause 6.60 applies to Python.
+The vulnerability as described in TR 24772-1 subclause 6.60 applies to Python.

 Threading model

 In Python, a thread may terminate by coming to the end of its executable code or by raising an exception.
 Python does not have a public API to terminate a thread.
 This is by design since killing a thread is not recommended due to the unpredictable behaviour that results.
 There are, however, dangerous work-arounds that can terminate Python threads by using calls to the operating system or the ctypes foreign function library.
-These workaround techniques can lead to deadlock, data corruption, and other unpredictable behaviour as described in ISO/IEC 24772-1 clause 6.60.
+These workaround techniques can lead to deadlock, data corruption, and other unpredictable behaviour as described in ISO/IEC 24772-1 subclause 6.60.

 The preferred way to terminate an executing thread is to send it a message, signal or event to terminate itself, and then wait for the termination to occur (using join(), is_alive()).